una-ada/anarchy.website/_drafts/pronouns.md

 understand that here and there, but it's hard to assert around people who struggle to even handle "they/them."
-I did _eventually_ do that, back in April, during a bit of breakdown in which I essentially decided to just drop the act and stop pretending I cared about being convenient for other.
+I did _eventually_ do that, back in April, during a bit of breakdown in which I essentially decided to just drop the act and stop pretending I cared about being convenient for others.
 Human interaction requires effort of both parties regardless, so why not assert who you really are?